nixworks/public/news/2014/12/9/index.md

 ##### Democrat
 ### [The Democrat-controlled United States Senate Select Committee on Intelligence releases a report critical of the post-September 11 Bush Administration-era CIA interrogation techniques used to extract intelligence from captured Al-Qaeda operatives.
 The Obama Administration places US embassies around the world on high alert. ](/news/2014/12/9/the-democrat-controlled-united-states-senate-select-committee-on-intelligence-releases-a-report-critical-of-the-post-september-11-bush-admin.md)
-_Context: Obama Administration, Senate Intelligence Committee, report, Democrat, Bush Administration, al-Qaeda, CIA, September 11 attacks_
+_Context: Obama Administration, Bush Administration, al-Qaeda, Senate Intelligence Committee, Democrat, CIA, September 11 attacks, report_

 ##### Hong Kong Police Force
 ### [The Hong Kong Police Force warn protesters that they have until Thursday to leave their protest camp in Admiralty. ](/news/2014/12/9/the-hong-kong-police-force-warn-protesters-that-they-have-until-thursday-to-leave-their-protest-camp-in-admiralty.md)